jvalue/jayvee/rfc/0012-invalid-values/README.md

 ## Drawbacks
-- The `"meta-column"` configuration of the `SQLiteLoaderSQLiteLoader` is not really extensible for further meta data.
+- The `"meta-column"` configuration of the `SQLiteLoader` is not really extensible for further meta data.

 ## Alternatives
 - Don't introduce a concept for invalid values at all.